okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 Updates a Theme for a Brand

-> **NOTE:** Clear the browser cache to see the new changes after updating the Theme.
+> **Note:** Clear the browser cache to see the new changes after updating the Theme.

 #### Request path parameters